 There are direct express trains from Rome to Palermo, Catania, and Siracusa.
 The Rome–Palermo and Rome–Siracusa trips take at least 10 hours.
 After Naples, the run is mostly along the coast, so try to book a window seat on the right if you're not on an overnight train.
 At Villa San Giovanni, in Calabria, the train is separated and loaded onto a ferryboat to cross the strait to Messina—a favorite for kids.

 There are no high-speed lines within Sicily, but main lines connect Messina, Taormina, Siracusa, Catania, and Palermo.
 The Messina–Palermo run, along the northern coast, is especially scenic.
 Secondary lines are generally very slow and unreliable.
-For schedules, check the website of the Italian state railway.
+For schedules, check the website of the Italian state railway, Trenitalia.

 Trenitalia.
 892021; 06/68475475; www.trenitalia.com.